josearosa/josearosa.github.io/_teaching/2014-spring-teaching-1.md

 - *Introduction to Economics (Fall 2024):* 4.43/5
 - *(Instructor of Record) Intermediate Microeconomic Theory (Online Summer 2024):* 4.36/5
 - *All-time average*: 4.49/5
-- *All-time average (Onlline courses only)*:4.55/5
+- *All-time average (Online courses only)* :4.55/5
+>
 ---

 ## Teaching Philosophy

-I strive to create an inclusive and intellectually rigorous classroom environment that centers applied problem-solving, critical thinking, and peer collaboration.
+I strive to create an  intellectually rigorous classroom environment that centers applied problem-solving, critical thinking, and peer collaboration.
 As a first-generation college student, I am especially committed to fostering equity in learning by demystifying complex topics, using real-world datasets, and supporting students through clear communication and high standards.